arduino/docs-content/content/hardware/02.hero/boards/uno-rev3/tutorials/PWM-using-MATLAB-Tutorial/PWM-using-MATLAB-Tutorial.md

 ## Conclusion

 You can now control your output using variable inputs to control your devices and make use of the powerful features for scientific computing and developing engineering applications!
+Different input modulators similar to the potentiometer porcessed by the various toolboxes offered my MATLAB can lead to infinite types of ouput beyond that of the brightness of an LED.

 ## Further Ideas

-- You can also use the command line arguments to upload the MATLAB® server to the Arduino® Nano 33 IoT via the `arduino()` command.
+- You can also use the command line arguments to upload the MATLAB® server to the Arduino® UNO via the `arduino()` command.
 See more information on using this function in the [MathWorks® documentation](https://www.mathworks.com/help/supportpkg/arduinoio/ref/arduino.html).
 - Try writing a MATLAB® code that slowly increases and then decreases the blink speed instead of adjusting the brightness.
+- Use different sensors and parts instead of the potentiometer and LED (maybe a light sensor and a motor?)